barrettotte/IBMi-Book/docs/preface/before.md

 # Before You Read

 ## Expectations
-As stated above, I am not an encyclopedia of IBMi knowledge.
+I am not an encyclopedia of IBMi knowledge.
 The more I learn about the IBMi, the less I feel like I know.
 I'm not a very smart person so **this could very well be the blind leading the blind**.
-But, hopefully this book has enough information to understand the IBMi a little bit.
+Hopefully, this book has enough information to understand the IBMi a little bit.

 ## This is a WIP
-I expect to keep adding content to this "book" as I learn more content.
+I expect to keep adding content to this "book" as I learn more.
+More than likely, new content will be included in the **additional** section.

 ## Requirements